cjcrosley/virtual-futures-project/step5.md

 ![](5-street grid.PNG)

 ### Internal Alleys
 Next we will create internal alleys.
 This step will involve creating a diagonal internal pathway instead of creating four smaller blocks.
+We will target this pattern explicitly to the smallest fractal step that would otherwise result in a 4x4 grid.

+We need to create a diagonal path through the block, but the alley should always be directed towards a point we specify, in this case the center of community.
+We will find the list index value of the corner point for each block that is closest to the specified point.
+Shift the list of corner points so that point becomes item 0.
+Then select items 0 and 2 from the list of points and create a line.
+Discard all rooms whose center points are within a specified distance of the alley curve.
+The discarded rooms are shown below.

 ![](5-internal alley.PNG)

 ### Arbitrary Pathways
+This is a simple attractor point problem.
+We would like to discard all rooms with center points within a specified distance to a set of arbitrary curves.
+Arbitrary in the sense that they are not inherently based on the fractal patterning but rather on some outside logic, in this case to create a series of Grand Boulevards.

 ![](5-transit paths.PNG)

 ### Courtyards
+Another simple sorting problem.
+Discard all rooms with center points within a set of closed curves.

 ![](5-courtyard.PNG)